Skip to Content

 Glacier du Trient on the Tour de Mont Blanc

-At Col de la Forclaz, we investigated public transport options and found there was a train from Martigny but unfortunately the bus to take us there would not come for another 2 hours.
-We looked into taxis but were told they would cost ¢70, so in the end we decided to hitch hike which I had never done in my life.
+At Col de la Forclaz, we investigated public transport options and found there was a train from Martigny.
+Unfortunately the bus to take us there would not come for another 2 hours.
+We looked into taxis but were told they were costly.
+In the end we decided to hitch hike which I had never done in my life.

 Waiting for the train at Martigny